 Ristretto Roasters produces handcrafted coffees roasted in small batches.
 All coffees are sourced by owner/roaster Din Johnson.
 We specialize in a medium roast, taking each coffee varietal to its peak of individual perfection—a Panama Honeyed does not have the same flavor profile as an Ethiopia Harar, so no reason to roast them the same.

-We roast coffee every day at our roastery in Northeast Portland, near the Rose Garden.
-Our coffees are delivered and shipped the day they are roasted, supplying our three retail locations, dozens of wholesale cafes and restaurants, area Whole Foods and our mail-order customers.
+We roast coffee every day at our roastery in Northeast Portland, near the Rose Quarter.
+Our coffees are delivered and shipped promptly, supplying our three retail locations, dozens of wholesale cafes, restaurants, local markets, New Seasons, Whole Foods, and our mail-order customers around the world.
 Fresh coffee is great coffee.
 And while we won’t come to your house and make sure you drink it within the week, we would love it if you did.
 Really, we are roasting more.